rapid7/metasploit-framework/How-to-parse-an-HTTP-response.md

 data = res.body
 ```

-If you want to get the raw HTTP response (and including the response message/code, headers, body, etc), then you can simply do:
+If you want to get the raw HTTP response (including the response message/code, headers, body, etc), then you can simply do:

 ```ruby
 raw_res = res.to_s